How to overcome the curse holding back B2B tech businesses

 The introduction of a curse

-At Beneath, we’ve worked for many of the biggest B2B tech companies in the world.
-To varying extents, flavours of this above scenario play out in all of them every day.
+To varying extents, flavours of this above scenario play out in every B2B technology company every day.
 And there’s a reason for it.
 In fact, this reason even has a name:

 The Curse of Knowledge.